 7) Afternoon Tea

 A cream tea is an afternoon light meal, with sandwiches, small cakes, scones, clotted cream and jam.

 A summer favourite, fresh fruits and cream are renowned for being Wimbledon’s choice of dessert!

 The Victoria sponge is often referred to as the ‘Queen’s cake’ as it was named after Queen Victoria.
 It’s a simple sponge cake with a layer of jam and whipped cream, a real British favourite.

 10) Apple Crumble and Custard

-Language and cultural differences can be one of the main causes of difficulty for staff moving between countries.
-Clearview Relocation provide advice and training before the move and assistance for as long as needed after the move, helping assignees adjust faster to their new environment.
-Contact us today on 01635 239040 or email email@example.com.
+Language and cultural differences can be one of the leading causes of difficulty for staff moving between countries.
+Clearview Relocation provides advice and training before the move and assistance for as long as needed after the move, helping assignees adjust faster to their new environment.
+Contact us today on 01635 239040 or email firstname.lastname@example.org.

 < Back to news list